 Calcium Hydroxide and Calcium Oxide Efficacy and Safety

 Calcium hydroxide is the primary form of calcium found in AdvaCAL supplements.
 The other is calcium oxide.
-The two calcium forms in AdvaCAL are proprietary and patented.
+The two calcium forms in AdvaCAL are proprietary.
 They are not available in competitive calcium supplements.

 Sometimes called slaked lime, calcium hydroxide is typically produced by blending calcium oxide (also referred to as quicklime) with water.
 It can also be precipitated by mixing aqueous calcium chloride with aqueous sodium hydroxide.
 A suspension of fine calcium hydroxide particles in water is referred to as milk of lime.
 Calcium oxide and hydroxide have a highly alkaline pH, more so than other calcium forms.